Tour Start Dates

 Details About this Safari

-10 DAY WILDEBEEST MIGRATION SAFARI TO SERENGETI
+10 DAY WILDEBEEST GREAT MIGRATION SAFARI TO SERENGETI

 GET IMMERSED INTO THE WILDERNESS

-Get Immersed into the Wilderness Safari package is designed not only to give you the best wilderness experience in Tanzania but also embark you closer to the natural environment to see and learn about animal behaviour and the ecosystem.
-Starting Tarangire - Maasai Steppe ecosystem and end up to the Serengeti- Mara ecosystem to explore more about the beauty of Tanzania, welcome on board.
+The 10 Day Great Migration Safari to Serengeti – Dry Season, Safari package is designed not only to give you the best wilderness experience in Tanzania but also embark you closer to the natural environment to see and learn about animal behaviour and the ecosystem.
+Starting Tarangire – Maasai Steppe ecosystem and end up to the Serengeti- Mara ecosystem to explore more about the beauty of Tanzania, welcome on board.

 Day 1: Arrival at the Kilimanjaro International Airport